Video Link: https://vimeo.com/286619857

 Hopefully, you can now realize the crucial importance of telomeres.
 When they become worn out and frayed, they send signals to the cells to stop dividing.

 This causes our tissues to have a harder time regenerating.
-The result is the increase in age-related diseases.
+The result is an increase in age-related diseases.

 Numerous studies have concluded that oxidative stress -- a build-up of dangerous molecules called free radicals -- can speed up telomere shrinkage.
 As damage increases, telomeres are no longer able to carry out their protective role.